andrewgazelka/smart-cache/README.md

     return x
 ```

 All caches will be invalidated.
-However, if `abc` wer
+However, if `abc` were
 changed to

 ```python